Our Team

 Initiated by singer-songwriter Camila Vick, The.BlkRoom was created as a haven for artists within her circle to foster their creativity.
 A close friend of Camila's, Senite Barih, who was heavily involved in performing and recording at the time, sought a space for her own creative endeavors and became a frequent patron.
 Recognizing the widespread need among her network for a venue to rehearse, record, produce, and collaborate, Camila devised the Membership Program.
 Her vision involved individuals paying a modest monthly fee for unlimited access to the space, extending support beyond her immediate connections to assist a broader community of artists.
 Upon sharing her concept with Senite, she embraced it wholeheartedly.
 Following positive attention in the media, they opened membership applications, welcoming up to 15 members on a monthly rotation basis.
 While acknowledging the significance of physical space for artists, Camila also observed a lack of opportunities for DJs and artists in Chicago to showcase their talents.
 Thus, she introduced "Live at The.BlkRoom'' DJ sets, inviting DJs to apply for the chance to exhibit their work.
 Through a partnership with the nonprofit organization Elastic Arts, Camila and Senite broadened their collaborative network beyond The.BlkRoom's confines, and continued to do so in collaborating with AFRORACK and others to create additional opportunities for artists to have access to platforms, education, and showcasing.

-Though our Co-founder has transitioned out of TBR’s administrative team, we value and thank her for all of her contributions to the founding and development of who we are.
-We now welcome the rest of our administrative team, Jaden, lead in marketing and audio/tech support, Eiesha, Head of Communications and research, as well as our resident food vendor.
-Jae’ln our in-house videographer and photographer, Meagan our event coordinator, and Taylor, our part-time grant writer and radio journalist!
+Though our Co-founder has transitioned out of TBR’s administrative team in September 2024, we value and thank her for all of her contributions to the founding and development of who we are.
+We now welcome the rest of our administrative team!

 • Born and raised on the West Side of Chicago, Camila Vick is a multifaceted talent, excelling as a singer, songwriter, performer, and jazz musician.
 Beginning her journey as a vocal student, she swiftly emerged as a gifted artist and creative force in the city's vibrant scene.
 Alongside her band, Camila has graced stages across Chicago, showcasing her prowess as both a vocalist and performer while maintaining a steady output of original music.